 In the U.S., the recreational billfish fishery is limited to a total maximum of 250 Atlantic blue and white marlin and roundscale spearfish landings, combined, per year.
 This helps maintain populations of the species at healthy levels considering they face fishing pressure from numerous nations.
 Not included in this 250 fish landings limit is the Western Atlantic sailfish.

 NMFS also released the landings estimate for Atlantic swordfish stocks for the year, through October 31, 2017.
 The numbers are generated using commercial dealer reports as well as reports by anglers in the HMS Non-Tournament Recreational Swordfish and Billfish Landings Database and the Recreational Billfish Survey.
-The tables below show 2017 landings and remaining quota for the North Atlantic Swordfish stock and the South Atlantic Swordfish stock, respectively.
+The tables below show 2017 landing and remaining quote for the North Atlantic Swordfish stock and the South Atlantic Swordfish stock, respectively.